Last-Second Ending Choice

 , where a single choice made by the player determines the ending that they get, irrespective of the prior choices that they may have made during the game.

 choice that earns them an ending completely at odds with how they've previously been playing.
-This also means that the player does not need to go through the game again with a different character of a different alignment; just make a save before the important choice and they'll be able to see all the endings, killing off one of the strengths of replay value.
+This also means that the player does not need to go through the game again with a different character of a different alignment; just make a save before the important choice and they'll be able to see all the endings, killing the replay value that having Multiple Endings

 open/close all folders

 - The ending one gets in Azrael's Tear depends on which direction one goes at the last (physical) fork in the path, although at least one of those paths is only available if you take a certain other path a little earlier, and another turns out differently depending on whether you did a particular thing before arriving.
 Plus, only one of the endings is a "proper" ending; the others are essentially Game Overs.

 - Short of getting on the Golden Ending path, there are three basic routes in Killer Bear.
 Each route leads to a final choice that immediately determines which of two endings you get.

 - Somewhat played with in Primordia.
 While the availability of the endings involving the Thanatos virus, as well as the number of characters who show up in the "good" ending, are determined by the way you solved certain puzzles, the actual choice between the endings is this trope, as most other options don't have any additional requirements.
 The reason for this is that, ultimately, Horatio's own worldview by the end of the game is ambiguous: it is up to the player to decide which events and characters influenced him the most over the course of his adventures.